On conditional cuts for Stochastic Dual Dynamic Programming: Numerical experiments

 In order to test how the method scales as a function of the dimension, we take the same data supposing that we dispose of $n$ similar gas storages that we want to value jointly.
 Each transition problem is then written as a $n$ dimensional Linear Program solved with COIN CLP.
 Of course, in this case, the value of $n$ storages is simply $n$ times the value of a single storage.

-On figure \ref{fig:storageMoreThanOne}, we plot the convergence of the SDDP scheme for $n=5$ and $n=10$ by giving the value of a single storage estimated as the value of $n$ storages with the SDDP algorithm divided by $n$.
-The case with $n=5$ takes $550$ seconds to converge, while the case with $n=10$ takes $1500$ seconds.
-We note that a direct application of dynamic programming in this situation is simply no longer possible, whereas (our variant of) SDDP scales up very well.
+On figure \ref{fig:storage5D}, \ref{fig:storage10D}, we plot the convergence of the SDDP scheme for $n=5$ and $n=10$ by giving the value of a single storage estimated as the value of $n$ storages with the SDDP algorithm divided by $n$.
+A forward estimation of the solution is estimated with $40000$ trajectories every 10 SDDP iterations for the regression method and every 20 SDDP iterations for the tree method.
+The number of sample used in forward mode is taken equal to $28$ for regressions and $4000$ with trees.
+As shown in the zoom on the figures, the standard estimation of the solution with Monte Carlo both for tree and regression methods remains rather high with respect to the solution value: oscillations in forward mode are present although the number of trajectories is quite high.

+We note that a direct application of dynamic programming in this situation is simply no longer possible, whereas (our variant of) SDDP scales up very well.\\ As in the one dimensional case, the value obtained by trees is a little bit higher with the tree method.
+In dimension 10, the value obtained with regression is slightly below its one dimensional reference ( a value around $1.40e6$ compared to a value of $1.43e6$ obtained in dimension 1).